 Anyone who violates the law or university policy is subject to discipline within the university.
-Students are subject to discipline under the University Student Conduct Code (visit wustl. edu/about/compliance-policies/academic-policies/universitystudent-judicial-code) and to sanctions ranging from warnings to expulsion.
+Students are subject to discipline under the University Student Conduct Code (visit https://studentconduct.washu.edu/policy/student-conduct-code/) and to sanctions ranging from warnings to expulsion.
 Potential sanctions are described in Section VI of the Code.
 Faculty and staff members are subject to a full range of sanctions, up to and including dismissal.
 Those who violate the law also may be subject to criminal prosecution.

-Relevant state and federal statutory provisions setting forth the criminal offense and potential penalties are listed in the Drug and Alcohol Policy section.
+Relevant state and federal statutory provisions setting forth the criminal offense and potential penalties are listed in the Drug and Alcohol Policy.